 The Committee discussed the objectives of task 1.2.7 and could not see the benefit of such a new guideline at the current time.
 The Committee considered that it would be more appropriate to include descriptions of VTS related MS's, in the Guideline on Maritime Services which will be developed under task 1.2.4.

 The objective of task 3.3.3 was to produce a VTS Training Manual to complement IALA Recommendation R0103 (V-103) and its associated model courses.
-The Committee reviewed the scope of this task and determined that there was no longer a compelling need for a VTS Training manual and that the task may be deleted.
+The Committee reviewed the scope of this task and determined that there was no longer a compelling need for a VTS Training Manual and that the task may be deleted.

 All VTS training documentation is available digitally and spread throughout the maritime world.
 Additionally, the IALA VTS Manual includes sections on VTS training and makes clear reference to all relevant IALA training documentation.